jbatistareis/wmo/README.md

 * Up to 36 oscillators per key (can play as many keys as your CPU can handle)
 * Breakpoint / Level Scaling / Keyboard Tracking / Keyboard Following
 * Create your own algorithm, or choose one of the classic 4 and 6 operators algorithms
-* Read voices from SYSEX files (some settings can produce A LOT of noise and need to be adjusted after loading)
+* Load voices from SYSEX files (some settings can produce A LOT of noise and need to be adjusted after loading)
 * Filters (high pass, low pass, band pass, distortion, etc...)